 Check out our new food truck on Monday’s, Wednesday’s and Friday’s at Bowling Green Elementary between 10 am and 11 am or at Lewis and Clark Elementary between 11:30 am and 12:30 pm.
 While you are there you can pick up 2 breakfast and 2 lunches for any child 18 or younger.*this current schedule is valid through July 31, 2020.

-On Friday, May 5, 2017, we will celebrate the 5th Annual School Lunch Hero Day!
-School Lunch Hero Day is a chance to showcase the difference school nutrition professionals make for every child who comes through the cafeteria.
+On Friday, May 1, 2020, we will celebrate the 8th Annual School Lunch Hero Day!
+School Lunch Hero Day provides us the opportunity to acknowledge our hardworking school nutrition professionals.

 While the coronavirus pandemic may have closed the classrooms, it has not stopped our school nutrition team from making meals for the children who need them.
 Many thanks go out to these essential professionals for their tremendous efforts during these trying times.

 Our “School Lunch Hero’s” are working hard to feed children 18 and under during these difficult time.
 We are looking forward to seeing you on Mondays, Wednesday’s and Fridays from 9:30-12:30.